 TOUR DATES & PRICES (per person in double occupancy )

-The tours start in Miami on Sundays and returns to Miami on Saturdays.
+The tours start in Miami on Saturdays and returns to Miami on Sundays.
 Contact us to confirm availability or later dates.

-1. A single room supplement is $599 for most departures.
+1. A single room supplement is $999.
 Let us know if you are traveling solo, but would like a roommate and we will assist.

-2. The tour price includes: Roundtrip flights from Miami to Havana including taxes and fees, Cuba Visa Fee, Cuba Departure Tax airport transfers, meals as listed, (B=Breakfast, L=Lunch, D=Dinner) all group transportation in Cuba, Cuban national tour director, and your group leader, required Cuba Health Insurance, and applicable taxes.
+2. The tour price includes: Roundtrip flights from Miami to Havana including taxes and fees, Cuba Visa Fee, airport transfers, meals as listed, (B=Breakfast, L=Lunch, D=Dinner) all group transportation in Cuba, Cuban national tour director, and your group leader, baggage fee on your charter flight from Miami to Cuba (combined luggage cannot exceed 44 lbs), required Cuba Health Insurance, and applicable taxes.

 3. Not included are Gratuities and Baggage fees, which must be paid at airport for each flight: $25 for 1st checked bag / $40 for 2nd checked bag. (combined luggage cannot exceed 44 lbs), personal baggage & travel insurance, extra beverages, items or meals not specifically mentioned in the itinerary or "included features" list, and any items of a personal nature.

-4. Optional post-tour overnights at the Crowne Plaza Miami are $140 ($170 on Oct 15) for a double or single room.
+4. Optional post-tour overnights at the Crowne Plaza Miami are $140 to $170 for a double or single room depending on dates.